501(c)(3) Revocation Help

 NOTE: According to the IRS, revoked organizations are not required to file the missed 990-series returns.
 However, the IRS does expect organizations to comply with filing requirements after revocation.
 This usually means an organization, once revoked, must file corporate 1120 returns from the date of revocation of tax-exemption until the date that the organization is dissolved or has its tax-exempt status reinstated.

 Option 2.
-File IRS Form 1023.
-To apply to the IRS to reinstate the 501(c)(3) tax-exempt status of your current organization, you must file the complete IRS Form 1023.
+IRS Form 1023 or the 1023 EZ.
+To apply to the IRS to reinstate the 501(c)(3) tax-exempt status of your current organization, you must file the complete IRS Form 1023 or the 1023 EZ.
 (You may not maintain or reinstate tax-exemption for the current organization under PBUSA's group exemption.)
-In addition to the time to complete Form 1023, the IRS filing fee for the form is $850 if your organization’s gross income is $10,000 or more per year; if your gross income averages less than $10,000/year the IRS filing fee is $400.
+In addition to the time to complete Form 1023 or 1023 EZ, the IRS filing fee for the Form 1023 is $600 if your organization’s gross income is $50,000 or more per year; if your gross income averages less than $50,000 per year, the IRS filing fee for the 1023 EZ is $275.

 NOTE: Under a new IRS new streamlined retroactive reinstatement process, organizations are not required to submit the missed IRS Form 990Ns or 990EZs with their reinstatement application.
 The streamlined process only applies to smaller organizations that qualified to file IRS Form 990N or 990EZ and file for reinstatement within 15 months of the later of their date of revocation or the date the IRS posted their revocation.
 Larger organizations that failed to file IRS full Form 990 must include the missed returns with their reinstatement Form 1023 application to apply for retroactive reinstatement to the date of the revocation.
 See IRS Revenue Procedure 2014-11.